tyamashi-oss/kafka-consumer-side-offsetstore/README.md

 1. Based on ConsumerSideOffsetStoreHandler template, which is the most core template available for all types of application.
 1. [TBD] Based on relational database offset store template, which is a more JDBC specific template.
 1. [TBD] Based on Kafka offset store template, which is a more Kafka specific template.

+> Caution: This project is in incubation, and is published for personal interest, so this library doesn't have sufficient quality yet.

 ## Requirements
 - Java 8+